workingDog/StixConvert/README.md

 In addition, the following Stix SRO properties are represented in GraphML and GEXF edges:

     relationship_type, created, modified, description and revoked

+### Installation and packaging

+The easiest way to compile and package the application from source is to use [SBT](http://www.scala-sbt.org/).
+To assemble the application and all its dependencies into a single jar file type:

+    sbt assembly

+This will produce "stixconvert-1.2.jar" in the "./target/scala-2.12" directory.

+For convenience a **stixconvert-1.2.jar** file is in the *distrib* directory ready for use.

+### Usage

+Once you have the jar file, simply type at the prompt:

+    java -jar stixconvert-1.2.jar --graphml input_file out_file
+    or
+    java -jar stixconvert-1.2.jar --gexf input_file out_file

+where "--graphml" or"--gexf" determines the conversion format. "input_file" is a file containing the Stix data you want to convert, and "out_file" is the destination file with the new format results.
+If the output file is absent, the output is directed to the console.

+The input file should have the extension ".json" (containing a single bundle) or ".zip".
+ If the input file is a zip file with one or more files containing bundles of Stix objects, the output file will also be a zip file with one or more files of GraphML or GEXF format results.

+Note: on macOS, when using "Compress" from the "Finder" menu, the resulting zip file may contain extra "__MACOSX/" directories that should be removed by typing in a terminal:

+      zip -d the_file_name.zip __MACOSX/\*

 ### References

 1) [GraphML](http://graphml.graphdrawing.org/)